“You can’t use up creativity. The more you use, the more you have” — Maya Angelou.

 I just want to feel and then when I start to work I’ll remember.
 I’ll read something, maybe the Psalms, maybe, again, something from Mr. Dunbar, James Weldon Johnson.
 And I’ll remember how beautiful, how pliable the language is, how it will lend itself.
 If you pull it, it says, OK.”
 I remember that and I start to write.
 Nathaniel Hawthorne says, “Easy reading is damn hard writing.”

 I try to pull the language in to such a sharpness that it jumps off the page.
 It must look easy, but it takes me forever to get it to look so easy.
 Of course, there are those critics—New York critics as a rule—who say, Well, Maya Angelou has a new book out and of course it’s good but then she’s a natural writer.
 Those are the ones I want to grab by the throat and wrestle to the floor because it takes me forever to get it to sing.
 I work at the language.”

-There is an old Tibetan saying, “A piece of white cloth can be transformed into any color.”
+There is an old Tibetan saying, “A piece of white cloth can be transformed into any colour”.
 Your mind is that piece of white cloth.
 You can do anything you wish with it—draw a painting, write a book or invent.
-To kick start the creative process and get the juices flowing, time, patience, and solitude are the essential ingredients.
+To kick-start the creative process and get the juices flowing, time, patience, and solitude are the essential ingredients.
 See what works for you.
-The creative journey is a life-long endeavor.
+The creative journey is a life-long endeavour.
 Like flowers that remain fragrant even after being plucked, the ideas we leave behind may continue to benefit the world long after our time.